tleunen/babel-plugin-module-resolver/README.md

 For each path in the file you can use `resolvePath` to get the same path that module-resolver will output.

-In each case, `currentFile` can be a relative path (will be resolved with respect to the CWD, not `opts.cwd`), or an absolute path.
+`currentFile` can be either a relative path (will be resolved with respect to the CWD, not `opts.cwd`), or an absolute path.

 ## License